-- Complete the necessary paperwork for exam eligibility - Make photocopies of all your application materials for your own record - Mail your MFT Exam Eligibility Application Packet to the BBS-it is recommended that you send it "certified, return receipt requested" - ► Complete the necessary paperwork for exam eligibility: Congratulations!
+- ► Complete the necessary paperwork for exam eligibility: Congratulations!
 You have completed 3,000 hours of experience.
 To apply to take the licensing examinations, you must submit an MFT Exam Eligibility Application Packet to the BBS.
 The application packet can be found on the BBS website.
 The following must be submitted with your Application Packet: - The MFT Supervisor Responsibility Statement(s) - · The MFT Experience Verification Form(s) - A 2" x 2" photo taken within 60 days of the filing of the Application - If you were employed as an Intern, you must include a W-2 Form or copies of your most recent paystub with your application.
 If you were a volunteer, you must include a letter from your employer verifying your status as a volunteer - · Personal Data Card-found in the Application - Examination Security Notice-found in the Application - · A \$200 check or money order - Any training verifications or transcripts for additional courses taken after your have submitted your Intern Registration Application - Convictions and/or Disciplinary Action Documents-instructions in the Application - Verification of Licensure in another State (if applicable) - Letter of Agreement for Offsite Supervision (if applicable)